Anthropology: Environment

-Social sciences, like anthropology, can provide interdisciplinary approaches to the environment.
+Social sciences, such as anthropology, can offer interdisciplinary approaches to environmental issues.
 Professor Kay Milton, Director of the Anthropology research network in the School of History and Anthropology, describes anthropology as distinctive, with its most distinguishing feature being its interest in non-industrial indigenous and traditional societies.
 Anthropological theory is distinct because of the consistent presence of the concept of culture; not an exclusive topic but a central position in the study and a deep concern with the human condition.
-Milton describes three trends that are causing a fundamental shift in what characterizes anthropology: dissatisfaction with the cultural relativist perspective, reaction against cartesian dualisms which obstructs progress in theory (nature culture divide), and finally an increased attention to globalization (transcending the barriers or time/space).
+Milton describes three trends that are causing a fundamental shift in what characterizes anthropology: dissatisfaction with the cultural relativist perspective; a reaction against Cartesian dualisms, which obstruct progress in theory (the nature-culture divide); and, finally, increased attention to globalization (transcending the barriers of time/space).

 Environmental discourse appears to be characterized by a high degree of globalization.
-(The troubling problem is borrowing non-indigenous practices and creating standards, concepts, philosophies and practices in western countries.)
-Anthropology and environmental discourse now have become a distinct position in anthropology as a discipline.
+(The troubling problem is borrowing non-indigenous practices and creating standards, concepts, philosophies, and practices in Western countries.)
+Anthropology and environmental discourse have now become a distinct position in anthropology as a discipline.
 Knowledge about diversities in human culture can be important in addressing environmental problems - anthropology is now a study of human ecology.
-Human activity is the most important agent in creating environmental change, a study commonly found in human ecology which can claim a central place in how environmental problems are examined and addressed.
-Other ways anthropology contributes to environmental discourse is by being theorists and analysts, or by refinement of definitions to become more neutral/universal, etc. In exploring environmentalism - the term typically refers to a concern that the environment should be protected, particularly from the harmful effects of human activities.
+Human activity is the most important agent in creating environmental change, a finding commonly found in human ecology, and it can claim a central place in how environmental problems are examined and addressed.
+Other ways anthropology contributes to environmental discourse include serving as theorists and analysts, or refining definitions to be more neutral/universal, etc. In the context of environmentalism, the term typically refers to the concern that the environment should be protected, particularly from the harmful effects of human activities.
 Environmentalism itself can be expressed in many ways.
 Anthropologists can open the doors of environmentalism by looking beyond industrial society, understanding the opposition between industrial and non-industrial relationships, knowing what ecosystem people and biosphere people are and are affected by, dependent and independent variables, "primitive" ecological wisdom, diverse environments, resource management, diverse cultural traditions, and knowing that environmentalism is a part of culture.

 Historical

-Ethnohistory is the study of ethnographic cultures and indigenous customs by examining historical records.
+Ethnohistory is the study of ethnographic cultures and indigenous customs through the examination of historical records.
 It is also the study of the history of various ethnic groups that may or may not exist today.
 Ethnohistory uses both historical and ethnographic data as its foundation.
 Its historical methods and materials go beyond the standard use of documents and manuscripts.
 Practitioners recognize the utility of such source material as maps, music, paintings, photography, folklore, oral tradition, site exploration, archaeological materials, museum collections, enduring customs, language, and place names.